basnijholt/unidep/README.md

   -v, --verbose         Print verbose output
   -p, --platform {linux-64,linux-aarch64,linux-ppc64le,osx-64,osx-arm64,win-64}
                         The platform(s) to get the requirements for.
 Multiple platforms can be specified.
-If omitted, platforms are inferred from the requirements file(s).
+If omitted, behavior is command-specific: platforms may be inferred from requirements files, otherwise the current platform is used.
   --skip-dependency SKIP_DEPENDENCY
                         Skip installing a specific dependency that is in one of the `requirements.yaml` or `pyproject.toml` files.